Generalized Median of Means Principle for Bayesian Inference: Numerical examples and applications.

-We will illustrate our theoretical findings by presenting numerical examples below.
-The loss function that we use is Huber's loss defined before.
-While, strictly speaking, it does not satisfy the smoothness requirements, we found that it did not make a difference in our simulations.
-Algorithm for sampling from the posterior distributions was based on the ``No-U-Turn sampler'' variant of Hamiltonian Monte Carlo method \citep{hoffman2014no}.
-Robust estimator of the log-likelihood $\wh{L}(\theta)$ are approximated via the gradient descent algorithm at every $\theta$.
-Our first example demonstrates that using Huber's loss in the framework of Example \ref{ex:bvm_fails} is enough for BvM theorem to hold. \begin{example} We consider two scenarios: in the first one, the data are $N = 1000$ i.i.d. copies of $\mathcal{N}(-30, 1)$ random variables.
+In both examples below, we use Gaussian likelihoods that satisfy assumptions \ref{ass:2}-\ref{ass:3B} required by our theory.
+The following example provides empirical evidence of the fact that using Huber's loss in the framework of example \ref{ex:bvm_fails} is enough for BvM theorem to hold. \begin{example} We consider two scenarios: in the first one, the data are $N = 1000$ i.i.d. copies of $\mathcal{N}(-30, 1)$ random variables.
 In the second scenario, data are generated in the same way except that $40$ randomly chosen observations are replaced with $40$ i.i.d. copies of $\mathcal{N}(10^4,1)$ distributed random variables.
 Results are presented in figures \ref{fig:correct_hat_pi_no_outlier} and \ref{fig:correct_hat_pi_outlier}, where the usual posterior distribution is plotted as well for comparison purposes.
 The main takeaway from this simple example is that the proposed method behaves as expected: as long as the number of blocks $k$ is large enough, robust posterior distribution concentrates most of its ``mass'' near the true value of the unknown parameter, while the usual posterior distribution is negatively affected by the outliers.
 At the same time, in the outlier-free regime, both posteriors perform similarly.

 \end{example} \begin{example} In this example, we consider a non-synthetic dataset in the linear regression framework.
 The dataset in question was provided by \cite{cortez2009modeling} and describes the qualities of different samples of red and white wine.
 It contains $11$ ``subjective'' features such as fixed acidity, pH, alcohol, etc., and one ``objective'' feature, the scoring of wine quality; $4898$ white wine samples are selected to perform the linear regression where the objective feature is the response and the subjective features are the regressors.
 It is assumed that the data is sampled from the model